 Sure, we’re big believers in our products—the biggest, actually—but pampering your peds is like having houseplants or a puppy.
-They need your attention on the daily if they’re going to stay happy and healthy.
+Your feet need proper attention on the daily if they’re going to stay happy, pretty and healthy.
 Taking care of them just becomes second nature.

 The Internet is brimming with all sorts of foot care tips, but we wanted to share our insider wisdom for keeping those soles, toes, and nails looking their best in between treatments.
-Here are five pointers you’ll wish someone had whispered in your ear long ago.
+Here are five basic pointers for taking care of your feet within the comfort of your own home.
 So do your family and friends a favor and pass them along—that’s just good foot karma!

 1. Stretch and strengthen your feet with household items.

 Our poor, load-bearing feet.
 We ask so much of them and give so little in return.
 You might be surprised to learn that stretching and strengthening these overworked appendages is insanely easy.
 And you can do it at home with items you probably already have.